 It becomes your go-to app as you learn to read and write Japanese.
 It instantly translates from Japanese to English.

-First, take a picture of any characters like food items and traffic signs you don’t recognize on your phone.
-And then use the app to look up the English equivalent.
+First, take a picture of any characters you don’t recognize on your phone, such as food items and traffic signs.
+Then, use the app to look up the English equivalent.

 You can then listen to the pronunciation and learn the word or alphabet.
 Are you planning a vacation in Japan?
 Then, it will come in handy for translating menus, signage, and anything else you could see while there.